s.

 • Reduce reliance on less effective patterns

 For children, neuroplasticity is especially active.
-The developing brain is constantly shaped by interaction, movement, emotion, play, and learning.
+The developing brain is continuously shaped by interaction, emotion, play, and learning.
 This is why early, relationship-based, and developmentally informed autism therapy can have such a meaningful impact.

 Understanding Autism Through a Neuroplasticity Lens